alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 each would weight a few grams and be accelerated using lasers, reaching their target planet [Proxima Centauri b](https://en.wikipedia.org/wiki/Proxima_Centauri_b) in [around 30 years](https://www.wolframalpha.com/input/?i=time+to+travel+4.2+light+years+at+45000+km%2Fs+in+years).
+Many technologies need to be improved by orders of magnitude so the mission is purely speculative by now.

 #### 100,000 km/s